Pillar 3 Disclosure

 Information on the link between pay and performance

 The various components of total remuneration (which comprise base salary, variable bonus and benefits) are considered and are balanced appropriately having regard to the role fulfilled by each particular individual.
 Firm, business area and individual performance are the significant contributors to the determination of variable bonus awards.
 The principal objective in determining variable bonus awards is to reward individual performance whilst ensuring that such payments are warranted given business results.
 In this context performance can include financial and non-financial measures, risk measures and other relevant factors.
 There is a focus on differentiation so that any rewards are determined according to the contribution of individuals and teams.
 Bonus pools and individual awards are subject to the governance of the MC and it is possible that in any year no variable bonus will be awarded.
 There are deferral arrangements in place the purpose of which is to support a performance culture where employees recognise the importance of sustainable (and sustained) firm and individual performance.
 The payment of a significant proportion of the performance award for those in receipt of a variable compensation award above a level set at the discretion of the MC may be required to be deferred and the sum involved invested in funds managed by the firm which vest at a future point in time.
 This arrangement encourages sound risk management whilst aligning the longer-term interests of participants with those of investors.

 Quantitative information on remuneration

-The information contained in this document has not been audited by the group’s external auditors and does not constitute any form of financial statement and should not be relied upon in making any judgement on the group.
-The risks identified in this disclosure may not include all of the risks the group faces.
-Reliance should not be placed on these disclosures as to the effectiveness or otherwise of the group’s internal control environment.
+The information contained in this document has not been audited by the firm’s external auditors and does not constitute any form of financial statement and should not be relied upon in making any judgement on the firm.
+The risks identified in this disclosure may not include all of the risks the firm faces.
+Reliance should not be placed on these disclosures as to the effectiveness or otherwise of the firm’s internal control environment.